Like an HOA lawyer in your pocket, for board members and managers.

-All HOAs should have board resolutions in place that contain the procedures required by law for certain issues, including open board meetings, reserve studies and reserve funds, records retention and examination, fining procedure and so forth.
-Get the 6 resolutions every HOA should have, as well as 4 other key templates, all updated as the laws change yearly so your HOA can always be in compliance, as part of your “Prudent-Legal” subscription at CounselOurHOA.com.
+- All HOAs should have certain board resolutions in place to guide the board in following the law and that contain the procedures required by law for certain issues, including open board meetings, reserve studies and reserve funds, records retention and examination, fining procedure and so forth.
+Get the 6 resolutions every HOA should have and 5 other key templates, and others as well, all updated as the laws change yearly so your HOA can always be in compliance, plus 2 hours of attorney time per year, as part of your “Prudent-Legal” subscription at CounselOurHOA.com.
 Brought to you in partnership with Kimble Law.

 *No lawyer representation provided, unless specifically stated.

 Utah HOA Laws app for your mobile device

 For quick reference to the laws and regulations that apply to Utah condominiums and homeowner associations, download the UtahHOALaws app from the App Store or Google Play.

 A concise introduction to the fundamental issues that board members face on a regular basis written by HOA specialist attorney Curtis G. Kimble.